cyphunk/sbdl/README.md

 ## Important

 This generalization language might obscure important details.
 For example missing are authentication modes and mac functions.
-Hopefully readers that find these details important could help organize this language to suite their those needs.
-Additionally a glaring omission in current draft is effectively representing design flaws that occur when decryption is assumed to equal authentication.
+Additionally a glaring omission in is lack of effective representation for design flaws that occur when decryption is assumed to equal authentication.
+Hopefully readers that find these details important could help organize this language to better suite those needs.

 ## Use